Cosby5/All-My-Stars/README.md

 ## XSLT

-- [proemergotech/nginx-rtmp-opentracing](https://github.com/proemergotech/nginx-rtmp-opentracing) - A Dockerfile installing Openresty based Nginx with the default Openresty modules, nginx-rtmp-module, Nginx Opentracing module with Jaeger tracer and FFmpeg from source with default settings for HLS live streaming and nvidia GPU support.
+- [proemergotech/nginx-rtmp-opentracing](https://github.com/proemergotech/nginx-rtmp-opentracing) - A Dockerfile installing Openresty based Nginx with the default Openresty modules, nginx-rtmp-module, Nginx Opentracing module with Jaeger tracer and FFmpeg from source with default settings for HLS li

 ## Yacc